kildom/deprecated/README.md

 # Dropped

 Development of this project was dropped.
-It was replaced by different solution (triVM)[https://github.com/kildom/trivm/].
+It was replaced by different solution: [triVM](https://github.com/kildom/trivm/).

 # uvm-compiler
 Script compiler for uVM